 Revisions and seasonal adjustment

-Data may be subject to revision if errors in calculation are detected, if chemical analyses are repeated, or if additional scientific knowledge of the supporting parameters becomes available.
+Data may be subject to revision if experimental or metadata errors are detected, if laboratory analyses are repeated, or if additional scientific knowledge of the supporting data becomes available.
 As of now, no revision calendar has been established.
-No seasonal adjustment is being made as the number of months over which the data have been collected so far is too small to reveal a seasonal pattern.
+No seasonal adjustment will be made for this short period pilot.

 SARS-CoV-2 concentration from wastewater is determined at NML based upon previously developed methodologies for viruses similar in structure to SARS-CoV-2.
 RNA is extracted from wastewater solids on an automated nucleic acid platform, and subsequently quantitated by the reverse transcriptase quantitative polymerase chain reaction (RT-qPCR).